Failover for PostgreSQL Replication 101

 ClusterControl has a number of features related to PostgreSQL replication and automated failover.

-We’ll need to enter some basic data, such as IP or hostname, data directory (optional), synchronous or asynchronous slave.
-We should have our slave up and running after a few seconds.
+You will need to enter some basic data, such as IP address or hostname, data directory (optional), and synchronous or asynchronous replication.
+That’s it, you will have your replica up and running after a few seconds.

-In the case of using another datacenter, we recommend creating an asynchronous slave, since otherwise the latency can affect the performance considerably.
+In the case of using another datacenter, we recommend creating an asynchronous replication, otherwise, the latency can affect performance considerably.

 The above is useful for the tasks of migration, maintenance and upgrades that we saw previously.

-In the case of automatic failover, ClusterControl detects failures in the master and promotes a slave with the most current data as the new master.
-It also works on the rest of the slaves to have them replicate from the new master.
+In the case of automatic failover, ClusterControl detects primary failures and promotes a replica with the most current data as the new primary.
+It also works on the rest of the replication nodes to have them replicate from the new primary.

 Having the “Autorecovery” option ON, our ClusterControl will perform an automatic failover as well as notify us of the problem.
 In this way, our systems can recover in seconds, and without our intervention.

-From the ones available according to the above configuration, ClusterControl will pick the most advanced slave, using for this purpose the pg_current_xlog_location (PostgreSQL 9+) or pg_current_wal_lsn (PostgreSQL 10+) depending on the version of our database.
+From the ones available according to the above configuration, ClusterControl will pick the most advanced one, using for this purpose the pg_current_wal_lsn.

-ClusterControl also performs several checks over the failover process, in order to avoid some common mistakes.
-One example is that if we manage to recover our old failed master, it will NOT be reintroduced automatically to the cluster, neither as a master nor as a slave.
-We need to do it manually.
-This will avoid the possibility of data loss or inconsistency in the case that our slave (that we promoted) was delayed at the time of the failure.
-We might also want to analyze the issue in detail, but you could lose diagnostic information when adding it to your cluster.
+ClusterControl also performs several checks over the failover process to avoid some common mistakes.
+One example is that if you recover your old failed primary node, by default, it will NOT be reintroduced automatically to the cluster, neither as a primary nor as a replica.
+You need to do it manually.
+This would avoid data loss or inconsistency if your replica (that was promoted) was delayed at the time of the failure.
+You should also analyze the issue in detail, but you could lose diagnostic information when adding it to your cluster.
 If you don’t care about this, you can change this default behavior and configure ClusterControl to re-add the failed node automatically.

-Also, if failover fails, no further attempts are made, manual intervention is required to analyze the problem and perform the corresponding actions.
-This is to avoid the situation where ClusterControl, as the high availability manager, tries to promote the next slave and the next one.
-There might be a problem, and we do not want to make things worse by attempting multiple failovers.
+Also, if failover fails, no further attempts are made, and manual intervention is required to analyze the problem and perform the corresponding actions.
+This is to avoid the situation where ClusterControl, as the high availability manager, tries to promote the next replica and the next one.

 As we mentioned earlier, the load balancer is an important tool to consider for our failover, especially if we want to use automatic failover in our database topology.